sparkyb/pypiserver/README.rst

       -a, --authenticate (update|download|list), ...
         Comma-separated list of (case-insensitive) actions to authenticate.
         Requires to have set the password (-P option).
+        To restrict the action to specific users, follow the action with an equal sign and a colon-separated list of allowed users.
+To use a group, preceed the group name with a % (requires setting a group file with -g option).
         To password-protect package downloads (in addition to uploads) while leaving listings public, use:
           -P foo/htpasswd.txt -a update,download
+        To allow any user with a password to list and download but only a special group of uploaders to upload, use:
+          -P foo/htpasswd.txt -g foo/groups.txt -a list,download,upload=%uploaders
         To allow unauthorized access, use:
           -P . -a .
         Note that when uploads are not protected, the `register` command